SibonisoNgubane/Steelball-Messaging-app/README.md

 ## 📋 Project Overview

-SteelBall is a Java console application created between **10 September and 19 September 2025** for practicing user registration and login validation as part of Part 1's POE.
+SteelBall is a Java application for practicing user registration and login validation as part of Part 1's POE.

 It demonstrates how to: